-Only 3 new directors got elected this year, while the remaining 27 directors are all either from the previous CTBA board or have affiliation with the Chinatrust Financial Holding.
+Only three new directors got elected this year, while the remaining 27 directors are all either from the previous CTBA board or have an affiliation with the Chinatrust Financial Holding.

-In the chart below is the comparison of the 2018 vs 2014 CTBA board.
+The chart below is the comparison of 2018 vs 2014 CTBA board.
 Names highlighted in red means they are from the 2014 board.
 The names highlighted with yellow means they are affiliated with the Chinatrust Financial Holding.

 The Ugly: The So-Called “Election” Is Rigged